slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On networking

 <!--
-- (kk) The more you are interested in others, the more interesting they find you.
-To be interesting, be interested.
-- (kk) Everyone is shy.
-Other people are waiting for you to introduce yourself to them, they are waiting for you to send them an email, they are waiting for you to ask them on a date.
-Go ahead.
 - What's the most common question or problem you get asked about?
 Share the answer.
 > *'Each of us is born with a box of matches inside us but we can’t strike them all by ourselves' -- Laura Esquivel*